Free · Open Source · Windows & macOS & Linux

 Download and run as Administrator

-Download ClaudeCode_Launchpad_CLI_Setup.exe from the button above.
-Right-click it → Run as administrator.
+Download the installer (.exe) from the button above.
+Right-click the file you downloaded → Run as administrator.
 The installer wizard opens.

 2